ViParrot

 How big are Indian Ringnecks?

-This is a rather small bird so it is actually more likely to be in the category of parakeet.
-It ranges between 14-18 inches in length and weighs a little less than half of a pound.
-It is becoming quite popular as a pet here in the United States as it is small and doesn’t need as large an area of space in one’s home as do the larger parrots.
-It also does not have the best reputation in regards to trainability.
+This is a pretty small bird so they tend to be put in the same bracket as the parakeet as they range from 14 to 18 inches in length and weigh a little less than half a pound.
+It’s become widespread as a pet here in the United States as it’s compact.
+Therefore it doesn’t need as large of an area of space in a home as larger parrots do.
+The downside is they don’t have the best reputation in regards to trainability.

 Temperament